Andrew Ferrier - Chair

 - The Committee shall approve grants of stock or stock options, delegating as appropriate and subject to appropriate limitations, authority to the CEO to make grants to those who are not executive officers or directors of the Company.

 - The Committee shall, in consultation with senior management, establish the Company’s compensation philosophy, and shall administer the Company’s executive compensation program in accordance with its articulated compensation philosophy.
 The Committee shall review at least annually the Company’s executive compensation program.
-The program review would include, among other factors, whether (1) executives are rewarded consistent with the Company’s compensation philosophy, internal equity, competitive practice, applicable legal and regulatory requirements and contribution to Company performance and (2) the program supports the Company’s objectives and interests of shareholders.
+The program review should include, among other factors, whether (1) executive officers are rewarded consistent with the Company’s compensation philosophy, internal equity, competitive practice, applicable legal and regulatory requirements and contribution to Company performance and (2) the program supports the Company’s objectives and interests of shareholders.

 - The Committee shall review the Company’s compensation practices to ensure that they do not encourage unnecessary and excessive risk taking.